EvaJF/continual_tuto/README.md

     return f
 ```

 * What could be improved in this vanilla fine-tuning experiment ?
-(Hint : learning rate, parameter selection).
+(Hint : validation set, learning rate, parameter selection).

 NB : In CIL experiments, joint training is usually the high baseline, and
 vanilla fine-tuning is usually the low baseline.